royerlab/dexp/docs/source/how_to_guides/data_conversion.md

 # Converting to our file format

-Our preferred file format is `.zarr` which is accessed in DEXP through `ZDataset` class from `dexp.datasets`.
+Our preferred file format is `.zarr` which is accessed in DEXP through `ZDataset` class from `dexp.datasets` submodule.

 As long as you can load your dataset as a numpy array you can convert your data into a `ZDataset` as below: